 A dark, filthy basement

 Basements are generally creepy but add a bunch of trash, a few dark corners, and 100 years worth of filth, and you’ll feel like you’ve stepped onto the set of a horror flick.
 Stay away–– who knows what’s living in that underground space, or what’s died there.
-Besides, the condition of the basement is usually pretty telling, and often a window into how the remainder of the building is maintained.
+Besides, the condition of the basement is usually pretty telling, often a window into how the remainder of the building is maintained.

 A hidden assessment